kendoka69/VinylLibrary/README.md

 # Vinyl Library

 ## Project Summary
-This project will allow the user to access an album collection, add newly aquired albums to the collection, and keep track of albums that have been lent out to friends.
+This project will allow the user to access an album collection, add newly acquired albums to the collection, and keep track of albums that have been lent out to friends.

 ## Technical Summary
 A console application written in C#, using the .NET framwork and a custom dataset.